Charmed Spark K8s

 zookeeper-k8s/0* active idle 10.1.29.182

-Now messages will be generated and written to Kafka periodically by kafka-test-app.
-However, in order to establish a connection and actually consume these messages from Kafka, Spark needs to authenticate with Kafka using the credentials.
+Now messages will be generated and written to Apache Kafka periodically by kafka-test-app.
+However, to establish a connection and actually consume these messages from Apache Kafka, Apache Spark needs to authenticate with Apache Kafka using the credentials.
 For the retrieval of these credentials, we are going to use the data-integrator charm.
 Let’s deploy data-integrator and integrate it with kafka-k8s with the following commands:

 juju deploy data-integrator --series=jammy --channel=edge --config extra-user-roles=consumer,admin --config topic-name=spark-streaming-store